Physics-50/Module-1/docs/Module0.md

 ## Return to Module 0 and begin data collection

-You should spend ~30min on an initial estimate.
+You should spend ~30 min on an initial estimate.
 Please submit your estimate and uncertainty on the following form: (only one lab partner should submit your team's result)

 --------------------------
 #### Initial Estimate